-(1) You have heard the testimony of You have also heard that the government has promised him that [he will not be prosecuted for ] [he will] in exchange for his cooperation.
-(2) It is permissible for the government to make such a promise.
-But you should consider 's testimony with more caution than the testimony of other witnesses.
-Consider whether his testimony may have been influenced by the government's promise.
+(1) You have heard the testimony of You have also heard that the government promised him that [he will not be prosecuted for] [he will] in exchange the properties of the prosecuted for] [he will] in exchange the properties of the prop (2) It is permissible for the government to make such a promise.
+But you should conside 's testimony with more caution than the testimony of other witnesses.
+Consider his testimony may have been influenced by the government's promise.